Grab your popcorn! We’re about to learn what is a VPN for streaming blocked websites and how to choose the one that best meets your streaming needs.

 What’s the best VPN for streaming?

 Sorry to spoil your expectations, but when it comes to VPNs, there’s no such thing as THE BEST VPN.
 There are a lot of VPNs like Surfshark VPN, Buffered VPN, IPVanish VPN, Norton Secure VPN, or Hotspot Shield that may work for streaming sports channels or media services.
 Even so, the performance of a VPN is influenced by many factors and there are a few important highlights that may indicate that a VPN works for bypassing geo-restrictions and unblocking websites.

 Here are the most important things a VPN for streaming needs to provide to be able to bypass Netflix’s advanced blocking algorithms:

 - VPN apps.
 You can always use a VPN app to enable a VPN connection like a Transylvanian guru.
 Of course, there are other ways you may follow to enable a VPN connection.
-But who has the time to manually set up a VPN connection on Windows, Mac, or iOS while on vacation or in an airport, during a layover?
-A mobile VPN app makes miracles as with a single click on a button, you can enable the world of countless online possibilities.
+But who has the time to manually set up a VPN connection on Windows, VPN on Mac, VPN on iOS, or even VPN on Chromebook while on vacation or in an airport, during a layover?
+A mobile VPN software makes miracles as with a single click on a button, you can enable the world of countless online possibilities.

 - Performance and reliability.
 Buffering/connection interrupted – are two mighty online vampires lurking at the internet’s corners, ready to jump in front of you, as soon as the VPN connection drops.
 Therefore, another important aspect you must take into consideration is the overall performance of the VPN and the stability of your connection.